 Shepherd is a very small village located in the state of Michigan.
 With a population of 1,504 people and two constituent neighborhoods, Shepherd is the 411th largest community in Michigan.

-Unlike some villages, Shepherd isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Shepherd are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Shepherd is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Shepherd is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Shepherd who work in office and administrative support (13.43%), sales jobs (10.17%), and teaching (9.78%).
+There are especially a lot of people living in Shepherd who work in office and administrative support (16.27%), teaching (11.46%), and sales jobs (10.61%).

 The people who call Shepherd home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Shepherd residents report their race to be White, followed by Native American.
-Important ancestries of people in Shepherd include English, Irish, Dutch, and Polish.
+Important ancestries of people in Shepherd include German, Irish, English, Dutch, and French.

 The most common language spoken in Shepherd is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Polish and Spanish.